 It makes sense when you think about it from an employee perspective.
 Would you rather give your all to a person who cares about both your performance and you as a person, or someone who sees you merely as a disposable cog in a corporate machine?

 Goleman describes motivation as one of the five main pillars of emotional intelligence and defines it as “a passion for work that goes beyond money and status.”

 As a leader, motivation is hugely important for sustaining your energy and focus, even when the chips are down.
 It’s not surprising that F4S research shows successful mature-stage entrepreneurs are 11 percent more driven to achieve, in comparison to those who experienced business failure.

 Leaders with emotional intelligence demonstrate resilience and understand that every great undertaking will have ups and downs.

 Whether entrepreneurs or leaders of a Fortune 500 company, they are believers in the long game.
-They have impulse control and the ability to delay gratification, which will not allow them to get as easily distracted by bright and shiny objects as their peers with less emotional intelligence.
+They have impulse control and the ability to delay gratification, which will not allow them to get as easily distracted by shiny objects as their peers with less emotional intelligence.
 They remember why they are working so hard and focus on their end goal, even if that does not reap rewards right away.